8x8 Patch-Antenna-Coupled TeraFET Detector Array for Terahertz Quantum-Cascade-Laser Applications: Abstract

 \section{Abstract}

-Monolithically integrated, antenna-coupled field-effect transistors (TeraFETs) constitute rapid and sensitive detectors for the terahertz range (0.3~THz to 10~THz) that can operate at room temperature.
-Here, we conducted an experimental characterization of a single patch-antenna coupled TeraFET optimized for 3.4~THz operation.
-This characterization utilized a single-mode high-power terahertz Quantum-Cascade-Laser (QCL) emitting at the designated frequency (2.85~THz and 3.4~THz).
-Subsequently, we integrated $8\times 8$ of the TeraFET elements into a parallel readout circuitry, facilitated by the process maturity of a commercial 65-nm process node.
-In this configuration, the entire TeraFET network operates as a unified pixel, amalgamating the output signals of all rectifying elements.
-We emphasize two significant enhancements for sensitive power detection experiments.
-Firstly, the larger detector area enhances alignment and signal stability.
-Additionally, it leads to a significantly reduced source--drain resistance, resulting in lower noise and enabling higher modulation bandwidth.
-In the following, we introduce a TeraFET-based detector system implementation achieving a bandwidth of 15~MHz.
-Furthermore, we show potential to extend achievable bandwidth up to 21~MHz .
-Finally, we validate the system's performance by employing high-resolution spectroscopic data to investigate methanol vapor in the vicinity of 3.4~THz with an estimated detection limit of \SI{2.6e11}{molecule\per\cubic\cm}.
+Monolithically integrated, antenna-coupled field-effect transistors (TeraFETs) are rapid and sensitive detectors for the terahertz range (0.3-10~THz) that can operate at room temperature.
+We conducted experimental characterizations of a single patch-antenna coupled TeraFET optimized for 3.4~THz operation and its integration into an 8×8 multi-element detector configuration.
+In this configuration, the entire TeraFET array operates as a unified detector element, combining the output signals of all detector elements.
+Both detectors were realized using a mature commercial Si-CMOS 65-nm process node.
+Our experimental characterization employed single-mode Quantum-Cascade Lasers (QCLs) emitting at 2.85~THz and 3.4~THz.
+The 8x8 multi-element detector yields two major improvements for sensitive power detection experiments.
+First, the larger detector area simplifies alignment and enhances signal stability.
+Second, the reduced detector impedance enabled the implementation of a TeraFET+QCL system capable of providing a -3~dB modulation bandwidth up to 21~MHz, which is currently limited primarily by the chosen readout circuitry.
+Finally, we validate the system's performance by providing high resolution gas spectroscopy data for methanol vapor around 3.4~THz, where a detection limit of 1.6e-5 absorbance, or 2.6e11~molecules/cm$^3$ was estimated under optimal coupling conditions.